Karl1009/simpleVoting/README.md

 ## App Introduction
 This is a simple voting system.
 Anyone can setup voting campaigns for users' voting.

+Pages:
-1. Main Page - for whom wants to find an interesting campaign for voting
+1. Main Page
+   for whom wants to find an interesting campaign for voting
-2. Finished Campaign Page - for whom wants to find the historial campaigns
+2. Finished Campaign Page
+   for whom wants to find the historial campaigns
-3. Create a new Campaign Page - anyone can create a new campaign for anyone to vote
+3. Create a new Campaign Page
+   anyone can create a new campaign for anyone to vote
-4. All Campaigns Page - for whom wants to know the top total votes among existing campaigns and mixed with expired campaigns ordered by ending time
+4. All Campaigns Page
+   for whom wants to know the top total votes among existing campaigns and mixed with expired campaigns ordered by ending time

 ## Setup